The 39 Clues: Countdown

 The group fights the pilot, and Amy takes the controls.
-She unsteadily flies it to Tikal, where the chopper falls thirty vertical feet onto a pok-a-tok court.
+She unsteadily flies it to Tikal, where it falls thirty vertical feet onto a pok-a-tok court.
 Miraculously, the group survives with few injuries.
 A ranger picks them up and tells them information about Tikal.
 At their hotel room, the kids ask Pony to do a search on Debi Ann, who is a Cahill.

 Later, Atticus uses Olivia Cahill's book to find out the location of the riven crystal.
 Meanwhile, in Trilon Laboratories in Delaware, Nellie Gomez, acting as Nadine Gormey, makes contact with Sammy Mourad, who is being held in the building to improve the serum for Pierce.

 In Attleboro, Massachusetts, Pony works on getting information about Debi Ann, though it is difficult.

 Meanwhile, in Tikal, as the group is searching for the crystal, Pierce's thugs ambush them, and Dan is critically injured.
 Amy takes the serum in order to save Dan, but now she only has a week to live.
 In Delaware, Dr. Brent Bechelheimer is trying to expose Nellie as a fraud, but she uses pictures of his gnoming hobby in order to portray him as unstable.

 Meanwhile, Amy is experiencing side effects that will soon kill her.
 As events progress, Nellie discovers that Jeffrey Callendar is experimenting on Fiske Cahill.
 In Tikal, Hamilton, Atticus, Ian, and Jonah try to find out if Amy and Dan have recovered Olivia's book, and try to find the riven crystal.

 Nellie tells Pony to warn Amy and Dan that they are heading into a trap.
 However, even though the riven crystal is found, Dan is abducted, Pony is killed by Pierce's thugs, and Nellie and Sammy are captured at Trilon Laboratories.